-- Are there risk with a bone marrow biopsy?
+- Are there risks with a bone marrow biopsy?

-Are there risk with a bone marrow biopsy?
+Are there risks with a bone marrow biopsy?

-Risks associated Bone marrow exams do not usually pose any big risks.
-Complications are rare, however, as with any procedure; risks do exist that you should be aware of.
+Risks associated with bone marrow exams do not usually pose any big risks.
+Complications are rare, however, as with any procedure, risks do exist that you should be aware of:

 - Breaking of needles within the bone, causing infection or bleeding.